le0li9ht/Defender-For-Endpoint-Queries/README.md

 # Defender-For-Endpoint-Queries
-This repo contains the queries for defender for endpoint detections
+This repo contains the queries for defender for endpoint detection queries as well as hunting queries.